 List and describe briefly all encumbrances and legal notations registered against title to the development property or a development unit.
-Explain the arrangements by which financial charges will be removed from title.
-Attach a copy of any encumbrance that significantly restricts use or occupation of any cooperative interest as an Exhibit.
+Explain the arrangements by which financial charges will be removed from title or describe alternative arrangements that provide adequate assurance to tenants of their interest in a leasehold unit.
+Attach a copy of any encumbrance that significantly restricts use or occupation of any leasehold unit as an Exhibit.

-- NOTE: Ordinarily, general encumbrances, such as easements for the supply of hydro, telephone or other services, do not significantly restrict the use or occupation of cooperative interests.
+NOTE: Ordinarily, general encumbrances, such as easements for the supply of hydro, telephone or other services, do not significantly restrict the use or occupation of leasehold units.
 Consequently, it is only necessary to provide a brief description of such encumbrances.
 In contrast, encumbrances such as restrictive covenants that impose age, use or occupancy restrictions are significant.
 Accordingly, in addition to providing a brief description, a copy of the encumbrance should be attached as an Exhibit.
-It is permissible to attach a copy of the relevant pages if the encumbrance is lengthy. - 4.4 Proposed Encumbrances
+It is permissible to attach a copy of the relevant pages if the encumbrance is lengthy.

+4.4 Proposed Encumbrances

-List and describe briefly all encumbrances that the developer proposes to register against title to the development property or a development unit.
-Attach a copy of any encumbrance that significantly affects use or occupation of any cooperative interest as an Exhibit.
+List and describe briefly all encumbrances that the developer proposes to register against title.
+Attach a copy of any encumbrance that will significantly restrict use or occupation of any leasehold unit as an Exhibit.

-- NOTE: See previous NOTE. - 4.5 Outstanding or Contingent Litigation or Liabilities
+NOTE: See previous NOTE.

+4.5 Outstanding or Contingent Litigation or Liabilities

-Describe any outstanding or contingent litigation or liabilities in respect of the development property or against the developer that may affect the cooperative association or cooperative interest owners.
+Describe any outstanding or contingent litigation or liabilities in respect of the development property or against the developer that may affect the residential leasehold complex or tenants.